oddguid/visualstatus/doc/SerialLed.md

 }
 ```

-A description of the protocol that is used can be found here(TODO).
+A description of the protocol that is used can be found [here](https://github.com/oddguid/visualstatus-protocol/blob/master/SerialLed.md).

 Functions
 ---------